 115.21 (g) Not applicable

-115.21 Victim advocate services are offered by the Mercy Medical Center as part of the forensic medical examination.
+115.21 (h) Victim advocate services are offered by the Medical Center as part of the forensic medical examination.
 Medical staff makes notification to the Sexual Assault Response Team (SART) that includes a victim advocate.
-The members of the SART and provide all services relating to the forensic examination.
-This procedure was confirmed by the Mercy Medical Center Emergency Room Charge Nurse.